 A proactive approach to your business’ security also includes segmenting servers so that a security breach in one segment won’t lead to a company-wide compromise.
-Another best-practice measure is making sure that only crucial staff has administrative permissions, so a compromise at a lower administrative level will only affect one device.
+Another best-practice measure is making sure that only crucial staff members have administrative permissions, so a compromise at a lower administrative level will only affect one device.

-We can’t fully cover all of the different methods to protect your business from a ransomware attack in this article on ransomware statistics.
+We can’t fully cover all the different methods to protect your business from a ransomware attack in this article on ransomware statistics.
 Thankfully, you can read about our suggested security measures in our more detailed ransomware protection article.

 Every 14 seconds, a new organization gets hit by ransomware.
 Schools, healthcare providers and even government institutions have all become victims of ransomware attacks by cybercriminals.
-With even crucial public services being shut down, ransomware is now a global threat to businesses and individuals alike.
+With even crucial public services being shut down, ransomware is now a global threat to organizations and individuals alike.

 While knowing these cybersecurity stats alone won’t save you from a ransomware attack, you’ll certainly be better equipped to protect yourself from ransomware.

 We hope you’ve found these ransomware statistics helpful.
 Did you enjoy our ransomware stats rundown?
 Were you shocked by any of these statistics?
 Let us know in the comments section below, and check out our data privacy statistics and VPN statistics pieces, too.
 Thank you for reading.

 - Cybersecurity Ventures